The Little Minister (1934 film): Production

 The film held its world premiere at Radio City Music Hall in New York City.

 Reception

-In his review in The New York Times, Andre Sennwald described the film as "a tender and lovingly arranged screen edition of Sir James's rueful little Scottish romance...in its mild-mannered and sober way, The Little Minister proves to be a photoplay of genuine charm."
-The film was popular but its high cost resulted in a loss of $9,000 and contributed to Hepburn's reputation as "box-office poison."
+In his review in The New York Times, Andre Sennwald described the film as "a tender and lovingly arranged screen edition of Sir James's rueful little Scottish romance ... in its mild-mannered and sober way, The Little Minister proves to be a photoplay of genuine charm."

+The film was popular but its enormous cost resulted in a small loss of $9,000 and contributed to Hepburn's reputation as "box-office poison."

-Leonard Maltin gives The Little Minister three and a half out of four stars, calling the film “charming“ and Hepburn “radiant“.
+Leonard Maltin gives The Little Minister three and a half out of four stars, calling the film "charming" and Hepburn "radiant".